 March 22, 2016

 “But when [you] look at other sports like volleyball, their net’s lower.
 Golf, their tees are closer.
 It goes on and on.
-Tennis, they play [fewer] sets.
+Tennis, they play [fewer] sets, but their wilson tennis raquets are capable of sending the ball hurtling across space.
 Why not lower our rim and let every single player in the league play above the rim like the NBA can?”

 The WNBA’s 2015 league MVP Elena Delle Donne recently made a strong case for lowering the rim in women’s basketball.
 In an interview with New York Magazine that touched on the rampant sexism that female athletes face in today’s society, Delle Donne was quoted as saying “I just can’t wait for the day where people want to talk about your skills on the court and not your looks.”
 One of her ideas to thwart these misogynistic views of female athletes is to bring more attention to the sport.
 And a change that could potentially place more eyes on women’s basketball, and no it’s not tighter uniforms, but lower rims.